tardate/LittleArduinoProjects/Electronics101/Power/DicksonChargePump/OnePinThreeV/README.md

 When asserting VERY HIGH (12V nominal) output:

 * GPIO output is set to a 62.5kHz PWM signal
 * the PWM signal is smoothed with RC filter (R1, C7)
     * given PWM frequency of 62.5kHz wavelength 16µs
     * smoothing to 3τ with R1=10kΩ resistor requires at least C7=[4.8nF](https://www.wolframalpha.com/input?i=%281%2F62.5kHz+*+3%29%2F10k%CE%A9)
     * so C7=10nF will reliably dampen the PWM ripple
-* the effectively HIGH GPIO output switches the inverter Q3 output LOW
+* the smoothed PWM signal provides a HIGH input to switch the inverter Q3 output LOW
 * this in turn enables the high-side pFET Q1 of the push-pull driver
 * VON and VOUT are pulled HIGH
 * the GPIO PWM signal drives the charge pump: